What is an Ejector? Types, Parts, Datasheet, and Working Principles of Ejectors

 SUCTION CHAMBER: It is a chamber that has proper connections for the process inlet, diffuser section, and motive nozzle.

-THROAT SECTION: This section is the transition section where the converging section ends and diverging section begins.
+THROAT SECTION: This section is the transition section where the converging section ends and the diverging section begins.
 Basically, it is located at the junction of the converging supersonic inlet diffuser and the diverging subsonic outlet diffuser.

 OUTLET DIFFUSER: It is a properly shaped diffuser section for accomplishing the conversion of velocity head to pressure head.
 After passing the fluid through the throat of the diffuser, the velocity becomes essentially subsonic.
 The outlet of the diffuser section further decreases the fluid velocity to a significant level so as to convert the kinetic energy to pressure energy.